The Dams of Craigie

 Lower 48 Energy are proposing to develop a 200 MW, 2hr BESS co-located with up to 20 MW of Solar PV.

-The 200 MW of BESS will consist of containerized Li-ion battery packs connected together through strings of inverters and transformers.
+The 200 MW of BESS will consist of containerised Li-ion battery packs connected together through strings of inverters and transformers.
 All the transformer connections will be combined in a customer substation and fed to a grid transformer which will be interfaced to the SSE Transmission network.

 The ground mounted Solar PV will be oriented in south facing direction and inclined at 35 degree to extract maximum energy from Solar irradiance.
 The advantage of co-location is that the proposed development will share substation and grid connection costs.